-Put & Call options have become a popular device in the property investor’s toolbox.
+Put & Call options have become a popular addition to the property investor’s toolbox.
 As their use has grown, so have the opportunities to make property transactions more efficient and versatile.
-Our Property lawyers are put and call options specialists and will select the device that will deliver maximum benefit to your transaction.
+Our Put & Call option lawyers are put and call options specialists and will select the device that will deliver maximum benefit to your transaction.

-A Put and Call option enables for example, a developer in exchange for an ‘option fee’ to allocate certain blocks in an estate to a builder who gains the exclusive right to sell those blocks to home buyers.
-The benefit for the developer is that they have a guaranteed sale because even if the developer does not find a third party because the ‘put’ option allows them to compel the builder to buy at the agreed price.
+A Put and Call option enables, for example, a developer in exchange for an ‘option fee‘ to allocate certain blocks in an estate to a builder who gains the exclusive right to sell those blocks to home buyers.
+The benefit for the developer is that they have a guaranteed sale because even if the developer does not find a third party, the ‘put’ option allows them to compel the builder to buy at the agreed price.

 The benefit to the builder is that they can package the block as a house and land package.
 The builder takes the risk that if they can’t on-sell to a house and land package buyer, they must buy the block themselves.

 This type of option allows the grantee to “call” for the property to be sold to him on agreed terms at a particular time in the future or on the occurrence of an event.
 They can also incorporate a “nomination” that entitles the grantee to specify at any point in the option exercise period, a third party as being the eventual buyer.